 By today’s standards, the website was incredibly basic and very very slow but what we had created was truly revolutionary.
 Very soon after launch the website received a great deal of publicity.
-Even Forbes wrote a feature article about us!
+Even Time and Forbes wrote feature articles about us!

-I traveled extensively as my role was to encourage auction houses, antiques dealers and art galleries to list their inventory on our website.
-Before long hundreds of companies signed up and we aggregated billions of dollars worth of product listings, and I personally initiated a strategic alliance with eBay to list our live auctions (via a live bidding solution developed by the company) within a dedicated section of the site called “eBay Premier” (since discontinued).
+While at iCollector, I traveled extensively throughout the world visiting auction houses, antiques dealers and art galleries to list their inventory on our website.
+Before long, hundreds of companies signed up and we eventually managed to aggregate billions of dollars worth of product listings, and I personally initiated a strategic alliance with eBay to list our live auctions (via a live bidding solution developed by the company) within a dedicated section of the site called “eBay Premier” (since discontinued).

-In 1996 iCollector Plc successfully raised funding through an Initial Public Offering of company shares via the unregulated exchange OFEX.
-At the height of the dot com boom the company was valued at 100m+ and employed hundreds of people.
+In 1996 iCollector Plc successfully raised a substantial round of funding through an Initial Public Offering of company shares via the unregulated exchange OFEX.
+At the height of the dot com boom the company was valued at $100m+ and employed hundreds of people!
 Lehman Brothers were appointed prior to a full listing on The London Stock Exchange and life was good.

-Then the promise of vast life-changing riches started to evaporate and that fairy tale exit that every start-up entrepreneur dreams about looked uncertain.
-Sentiment changed almost over night and consumer Internet stocks took a sudden tumble, plans for the impending IPO were abandoned.
+Just prior to the IPO, sentiment changed almost over night and consumer Internet stocks took a sudden tumble, and plans for the impending IPO were abandoned.
 Fortunately I had exited by this point.
-Instead of the planned IPO, the company was acquired by AbleAuctions Inc and continues to trade in the USA so things worked out in the end but what a roller coaster ride!
+Instead of the planned IPO, the company was acquired by AbleAuctions Inc and continues to trade in the USA.
+Things worked out okay in the end but it was an incredible roller coaster ride!

 So that is how my journey into the world of tech startups began.

 After a successful exit from iCollector, I indulged my passion for motor racing by acquiring a majority stake in The Classic Tyrrell F1 Team as well as the rights to the FIA’s premier classic Formula One Championship with a view to establishing the first Masters series for ex-F1 drivers.
 Although it was a passion project, I learned a great deal, and more importantly, I had a blast!

-I hope you enjoy reading my blog and please feel free to leave comments or get in touch.
-If you are responsible for innovation within your organisation, I’d love to hear from you!
+I hope you enjoy reading my personal blog and please feel free to leave comments or get in touch.

-Extensive Network – Within the tech clusters of London, Edinburgh, Dubai and Silicon Valley (Software Engineers, Startup Entrepreneurs, CIOs and Investors).
+Extensive Network – Within the tech clusters of London, Edinburgh and Silicon Valley (Software Engineers, Startup Entrepreneurs, CIOs and Investors).

-Sector Expertise: Business Strategy, Go2Market Strategy, UK Market Entry Strategy (for US tech startups), Early stage Venture Capital, early stage B2B & B2C Web Startups, Ecommerce, Social Commerce, Social Media, Mobile, Technology IP Transfer (R&D).
-I’m becoming increasingly fascinated by The Internet Of Everything (IOE) and the Internet of Things (IOT).
+Sector Expertise: Business Strategy, Go2Market Strategy, UK Market Entry Strategy (for US tech startups), Early stage Venture Capital, early stage B2B & B2C Web Startups, Ecommerce, Social Commerce, Social Media, Mobile.
+I’m becoming increasingly fascinated by The Internet Of Things (IOT) and The Industrial Internet of Things (IIOT).